Global and Individualized Community Detection in Inhomogeneous Multilayer Networks: Fundamental Limits and Costs of Inhomogeneity

-\paragraph{Optimal testing error and parity of $\boldsymbol{|S^c|}$.} By Neyman--Pearson lemma, the test that gives the optimal Type-I plus Type-II error is the likelihood ratio test with a cutoff of $1$.
-For the problem \eqref{eq:fund_testing_problem_z_star}, it is not hard to show that the optimal error is asymptotically proportional to
+By Neyman--Pearson lemma, the test that gives the optimal Type-I plus Type-II error is the likelihood ratio test with a cutoff of $1$. {For the problem \eqref{eq:fund_testing_problem_z_star}, it can be shown (see Section \ref{subappend:prf_testing_problem_z_star} for a detailed derivation) that the optimal error is given by

 where